Photo: Cardinal Point student graduates and CTN staff celebrate virtually... Read more →

 However, our origins can be traced back to 2001, when we started as a program of TechSoup (then called CompuMentor) to address a rapidly growing need for public digital literacy training.
 In 2007, our role was reviewed in a community survey, the results of which clearly indicated an ongoing need for CTN’s digital literacy work, and the transition to charitable status was made.

 Back in 2008, when CTN became a nonprofit, Twitter was just a fledgling social media experiment, Facebook had barely begun its rise to world dominance, and Instagram wasn’t even a twinkle in its creator’s eye.
-Ten years on, the internet is central to everyday life, and access to it has become a right, not a privilege.
+Twelve years later, the internet is central to everyday life and access to it has become a right, not a privilege.

-During those 10 years, CTN grew from one volunteer Program Manager and a handful of helpers to an organization of over a dozen staff, 60 active volunteers and 50 partner locations.
-It also spread its sphere of influence beyond San Francisco to the wider Bay Area.
-Today, CTN is led by an active and diverse Board of Directors comprising community leaders, business leaders, and technology advocates from local nonprofits.
+During these 12 years, CTN grew from one volunteer Program Manager and a handful of helpers to an organization of over a dozen staff, 60 active volunteers and 50 partner locations.
+It also spread its sphere of influence beyond San Francisco to the wider Bay Area. and to Central Texas.
+Today, CTN is led by an active and diverse Board of Directors comprising community leaders, business leaders, and technology advocates from local nonprofits in both the San Francisco and Austin areas.

 Josie BoyleDigital Literacy Instructor